 We have several concerns or questions.

 According to some sources, biochar tends to increase soil pH, and our soil test results reflect we are already operating at the high end of the desirable pH range.
 Other sources indicate that while biochar can indeed raise pH if it is extremely low, such as 5.0 or below, if the pH is close to neutral or alkaline it does not further raise the pH.
 This would tend to support the claim by some sources that biochar regulates pH.
-So will be tested prior to application to provide a benchmark with which to compare biochar amended soils.
+The soil will be tested prior to application of biochar to provide a benchmark with which to compare biochar amended soils.
 This is highly recommended when adding amendments to your soil..

 Second, in general, biochar seems to be more beneficial for sandy or poor, nutrient-depleted or acidic soils than healthy ones.
 Our soils are already healthy, and not acidic, so our main purpose in using biochar would be to utilize its water and nutrient retention and microbe boosting capabilities, and its ability to sequester carbon and some soil-borne pathogens over long periods of time.